 Firstly, we visit factories in order to run a QC on the products.
-Running a QC (quality check) on products that manufactured in China is essential.
-This is due to the fact that if a QC isn’t ran, and the products are found to be defective after receiving them.
-This can be an expensive mistake, as one party will have to pay for the products to be shipped back – which in some cases isn’t even possible.
+Running a QC (quality check) on products manufactured in China is essential.
+Reason being if products are found to be defective after shipment, it is an expensive mistake.
+One party will have to pay for shipment back – in some cases, it would not be possible.
 So simply checking the products are in good, working condition before they are sent out can save you a lot of time & money.

-Unlike over the phone or via email, in person we are able to fully demonstrate the product, either by showing a sample from the client, or through drawings done by our in-house design team, MindSparkz.
-Then we are able to discuss all of our clients queries in person, which may not be understood through email or phone.
-The factory is then usually able to show us samples of similar projects they have worked on and give us samples of the materials, so that we can pass them onto the client for their confirmation.
+Unlike over the phone or via email, we are able to fully demonstrate the product in-person, either by showing a sample from the client or through drawings done by our in-house design team, MindSparkz.
+Information not understood through the emails or phone calls can be clarified in person.
+Samples and materials can be shown during the visit and passed on to the client for confirmation.

 What are the uses for moulding foams?

-As seen from the images above, foam can be use for virtually anything, through the use of a 3D drawing and a CNC machine.
+The use of 3D drawings and CNC machines allows moulding foam to be used for virtually anything.
 Despite this, moulded foam’s primary use remains as a holder for various products inside of packaging.
-As CNC machines are so accurate, it’s possible to mould the foam for any type of casing or packaging, in any shape or size.
-An example of using the foam inside of packaging can be seen with our aluminum perfume case.
+CNC machine’s accuracy makes it possible to mould foam into any shape and size for packaging.
+An example of using the foam inside of packaging can be seen with our aluminium perfume case.

-The moulding foam isn’t only used to protect the product, but also to give it a high-end look.
+In addition to protection, moulding foam gives the product a high-end look.
 The success of achieving a high-end look can depend on the type of foam inserts.
-For example EVA foam is used for more extreme shapes, but has a harder feel and overall cheaper look.
-Whereas a higher end option is PU foam, for products such as perfume or game cases in collector edition products.
-Inside a collectors case for example, it can be used to protect the high-end gift you’re giving away to your customers, while also maintaining its luxury appearance.
+For example, EVA foam is used for more extreme shapes.
+The downside of it will be its hard feel and cheap look.
+Whereas a higher-end option is PU foam, for products such as perfume or game cases in collector edition products.
+Moulding foam both protects the collector’s gift you’re giving to your customers and maintain its luxury appearance.

 Regardless of which type of foam is used, it ultimately gives any product a higher perceived value, which can allow you to justifiably charge more than your competitors – be it a promotional product, or for retail.